nicholasadamou/databricks/README.md

 python setup.py install
 ```

-This library is not part of [PyPI](https://pypi.org/) because the name `databricks` has already been used, so you will need to install it manually.
+This library is not part of [PyPI](https://pypi.org/) because the name `databricks` has already been used.

 ## Usage